Christmas Novena to the Christ Child – Day One – 16 December

 “Father,” replies the Son, “all this matters not.
 I will gladly bear it all, if only I can save man.“

 What should we say if a prince, out of compassion for a dead worm, were to choose to become a worm himself and give his own life blood in order to restore the worm to life?
 But the eternal Word has done infinitely more than this for us.
-Though He is the sovereign Lord of the world, He chose to become like us, who are immeasurably more beneath Him than a worm is beneath a prince and He was willing to die for us, in order to win back for us the life of divine grace that we had lost by sin.
+Although He is the Sovereign Lord of the world, He chose to become like us, who are immeasurably more beneath Him than a worm is beneath a prince and He was willing to die for us, in order to win back the life of divine grace that we had lost by sin.

-When He saw that all the other gifts which He had bestowed on us were not sufficient to induce us to repay His love with love, He became man Himself and gave all of Himself to us.
+When He saw, that all the other gifts which He had bestowed on us, were not sufficient, to induce us to repay His love with love, He became man Himself and gave all of Himself to us.

 “The Word was made flesh and dwelt among us;”

-“He loved us anddelivered Himself up for us.”
+“He loved us and delivered Himself up for us.“